 Most proposals will require similar sections and usually include a standard proposal form with required institutional data (e.g. SF424 R&R), a cover page, project summary/abstract, project description, references cited, budget and budget justification, biographical sketches of key personnel, facilities and other resources, and attachments or supplemental materials.
 If your project involves animals or human subjects, additional materials may be required.

-Proposal Form with Required Institutional Data (i.e. SF424 R&R)
+Proposal Form with Required Institutional Data (e.g. SF424 R&R)

 Most proposals include a form that requires institutional information such as address, DUNS number, EIN number, etc. You can find much of the requested information on the Frequently Required Budget and Proposal Data page.